Agasper/unity-android-notifications/README.md

 If you want to use app icon just set bigIcon = **"app_icon"**.

+**How to recompile plugin ?**

+There is special gradle task called **exportJar**, just run it and grab plugin's jar in app/release/notification.jar

 **How to get rid of obsolete warnings like "*OBSOLETE - Providing Android resources in Assets/Plugins/Android/res is deprecated, please move your resources to an Android Library.
 See "Building Plugins for Android" section of the Manual.*" ?**

 You can avoid this by recompiling plugin with icons inside.